neuromatch/mexa-hack/rules.md

 ### Awards and Recognition
 All teams will receive a certificate of participation and be featured on our website (unless teams opt out).

-The winning team(s) will be guarenteed acceptance to the in-person, fully-funded hackathon put on by MEXA in 2025.